-Once you have the report time range specified, then select the reports you wish generated from the checkboxs on the right side of the Start/Stop Time window.
+Once you have the report time range specified, then select the reports you wish generated from the checkboxes in the Report Selection on the right side of the window.
 When you are ready, click on Continue to proceed to the Print Preview window.
+In this example, there are 6 checkboxes.
+If you click on Volume, it will check all the other 5 boxes.
+The Total checkbox generates a grand total for each hour (or other specified interval) which is not always desireable, hence the checkbox.